flybywiresim/docs/docs/pilots-corner/beginner-guide/takeoff-climb-cruise.md

 ---

-## Base knowledge about the Airbus A320 for flight
+## Base Knowledge About the Airbus A320 for Flight
 This list is focussed on differences to other non-Airbus airliners a user might be used to.